Geac Computer Corporation: Geac minicomputers

 The 8000 had 300 MB disks, and initially supported 8–12 terminals (subsequently increased to permit 20–40).
 These terminals were custom-designed Informer units.
+However concentrators could be used to support multiple terminals per serial line.

 The 2nd version of the 8000, a dual-CPU system released 1978, supported up to about 1GB of hard disk.

 The Geac 9000 (or Concept 9000) was introduced in the 1980s.
 This was a very different machine from the previous ones.
 It was multi-processor 16-bit machine, and each processor could operate fairly autonomously.
 The operating system maintained a list of processes that needed to be performed, and allocated them to any processor that was available at the time.
 It was, in effect, an early multi-processor running in parallel.
 Disk drives were connected to one processor, so any disk reads and writes had to go through that processor.
 Otherwise any processor could be used for any task.

 All of the Geac computers had an unusual disc architecture.
 Disc files were fixed size, and could not grow.
 For this reason the Geac computers were not suitable for general-purpose multiuser systems, but it did make them superb designs for the applications for which they were intended.
 In a Library Management system, for instance, it is known at the outset how many titles, items (e.g. copies of books), borrowers and so forth were to be catered for.
 This means that, for instance, the borrower file size was known at the time of sale.
 The great advantage of this was that each borrower's data started at a known physical position on the disc, and all the information for that borrower was contiguous.
 In this way, given the ID number on the borrower's barcode, the physical location on the disc of that borrower's data is known, and the data could be located immediately, and with only one disc access and one disc read.
 In this way performance was fast and consistent, no matter how many books and borrowers were on the system.